Israel Leota

-Israel Leota (born 2 January 2005) is a New Zealand-born Australian professional rugby league footballer who plays as a for the Brisbane Broncos in the National Rugby League (NRL).
+Israel Leota (born 2 January 2005) is a New Zealand-born Australian professional rugby union footballer who played for Moana Pasifika in the Super Rugby.

-He previously played for the Souths Logan Magpies in the Queensland Cup.
+He previously played rugby league as a er for the Souths Logan Magpies in the Queensland Cup.

 Background

 Born in Wellington, New Zealand, Leota moved to Queensland, Australia, during his youth.
 He played junior rugby league for Logan Brothers between the ages of 8 and 12 before exploring rugby union and Australian rules football.
 He returned to rugby league at 16, joining Souths Acacia Ridge.

 Playing career

 Early career

 Israel Leota joined the Souths Logan Magpies in 2022, initially playing in the Auswide Bank Mal Meninga Cup.
 He made his senior debut for the Magpies in the Hostplus Cup on 20 May 2023, during Round 10 against the Northern Pride.
 He also scored a try for the Brisbane Broncos during a trial game against Wynnum Manly Seagulls.
 He was later named in the Queensland Maroons Under 19 squad.

 Continuing with the Magpies, Leota played 8 games during the 2024 Hostplus Cup season and scored 6 tries.
 He was again selected for the Queensland Under 19 team in June.